Clubs and Activities

 A well-attended drop-in centre

-Our new space currently allows us to support a larger range of people and activities we can offer thanks to the support of the National Lottery Community Fund, The Alice Ellen Cooper Dean, The Valentine Trust, The Casey Trust and others
+Our space currently allows us to support a large range of people and activities for which we can offer thanks to the support of the National Lottery Community Fund, The Alice Ellen Cooper Dean, The Valentine Trust, The Casey Trust and others

 Volunteering and employment opportunities

-Several of our people work as volunteers at the drop-in and Noc’s Box has offered some paid employment in the past.
+Several of our people work as volunteers at the drop-in and clubs.
+Noc’s Box offers work experience for some members.
 NOCS Charity intends to do more of this.
 Now that we have larger premises we are thrilled to be able to offer more volunteering opportunities.
-One day when larger premises permit we hope to be adding a small café area where members can also volunteer.
+We are proud to say we have worked with the Duke of Edinburgh Award Team, local schools and groups helping those currently not in education, training or work (NEETs) and are happy to signpost if needed.

 Outreach work in the community